Eli-altesp/Eli-altesp/README.md

 ## Hi I´m Elizabeth Altamirano! 👋
+🚀 About Me
+🎓 Background in Industrial Design and a Master’s Degree in Interactive & Digital Media, combining creativity, analytical thinking, and user-centered problem solving.

+📚 Currently completing the QA Engineer Bootcamp at TripleTen, with hands-on experience in Manual Testing, API Testing, UI/UX Validation, and Cross-Browser Testing.

+💡 Transitioning into the tech industry with a strong focus on software quality, leveraging my hybrid profile as a bridge between design and development to improve digital user experiences.

+🧩 Developing practical skills in REST API Testing, functional testing, bug reporting, responsive testing, and quality assurance methodologies using tools such as Postman, Jira, Chrome DevTools, and Figma.

+🌍 Based in Dublin with advanced English proficiency (C1) and experience working in fast-paced international environments.
 <!--
 **Eli-altesp/Eli-altesp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.